Raynel Espinal: Cincinnati Reds

 On August 18, 2022, Espinal signed a minor league contract with the Cincinnati Reds organization.
 He had his contract selected to the major league roster on September 11.
 In 2 appearances for the Reds, Espinal allowed 4 runs on 6 hits with 5 strikeouts in 4 2/3 innings of work.
 On October 15, Espinal was removed from the 40-man roster and sent outright to the Triple–A Louisville Bats.
 He elected free agency following the season on November 10.

 Tokyo Yakult Swallows

 On December 5, 2022, Espinal signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
 Espinal made only 3 appearances for the team in 2023, logging a 5.40 ERA with 4 strikeouts in 5.0 innings of work.
 On August 28, 2023, Espinal was released by the Swallows.

 Rieleros de Aguascalientes

 On February 20, 2024, Espinal signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 However, prior to the season on April 11, Espinal's contract was purchased by the Rieleros de Aguascalientes of the Mexican League.
 In 6 games (4 starts), he struggled to an 0–4 record and 11.91 ERA with 7 strikeouts across 11 1/3 innings pitched.
 On June 19, Espinal was released by Aguascalientes.

 Gastonia Ghost Peppers

 On April 21, 2025, Espinal signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+In 5 starts 17.1 innings he went 0–0 with a 6.75 ERA and 20 strikeouts.
+He became a free agent following the season.